Diabetes increases the likelihood that common diabetes-related vision problems or diseases might occur.

 That’s why there’s no separating diabetes and vision.
 If you have diabetes, then you should understand vision problems that increase in likelihood as a result of the disease.

 People with diabetes are almost 50% more likely to develop glaucoma, an eye disorder that damages the optic nerve often marked by an increase of internal eye pressure.
+Over time, glaucoma will cause permanent loss of vision without treatment.

 Most notably, diabetes can result in diabetic retinopathy; an eye disease that affects the blood vessels in the all-important retina.
 Nearly 45 percent of Americans diagnosed with diabetes have some stage of diabetic retinopathy.